 A UCLA doctoral student attended a conference in the summer and is not registering for the following fall term.
 The student has filed or is on leave of absence.
 Can this student receive the Doctoral Travel Grant?

 Does the UCLA doctoral student have to be considered a domestic student in the United States to qualify for the Doctoral Travel Grant?

 No, both international and domestic students who are registered and enrolled in the quarter they travel are qualified for reimbursement.

-Does Graduate Division reimburse the student directly for approved Doctoral Travel Grants?
+Does the Division of Graduate Education reimburse the student directly for approved Doctoral Travel Grants?